I seriously have a new favorite jelly. It’s just the right balance between sweet and tangy. And I could eat it out of the jar with a spoon.

 - 1 box powdered pectin

-8. Ladle hot liquid into hot, sterilized jars, leaving 1/8″ headspace.
+- Ladle hot liquid into hot, sterilized jars, leaving ⅛ inch headspace.

-12. Remove from canner, and allow to cool on the counter for 18-24 hours before testing the seals on the lids.
+- Remove from the canner, and allow to cool on the counter for 18-24 hours before testing the seals on the lids.
 Unsealed jars can be stored in the refrigerator for immediate use and eaten within a week or two.

 I hope your family enjoys raspberry jelly as much as mine does!